msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 6. If you are receiving more than one batch number for the same item, you can tap on the `Add Batch` button

 <div class="imagetitle">
-In below example, we are receiving 2 batch numbers for item <i>030063 - Acetylsalicylic Acid 100mg tabs</i> with a different pack size.
+In the below example, we are receiving 2 batch numbers for item <i>030063 - Acetylsalicylic Acid 100mg tabs</i> with a different pack size.
 </div>

 ![Add Item quantities](/docs/replenishment/images/is_additem_quantities.png)